Studying the Missouri-Kansas Border War and Beyond

-Annual Picnic – Complete with Civil War fare, when we dare, games, usually a cannon or two, dancing the "Virginia Reel."
+Annual Picnic – Complete with Civil War fare, when we dare.

-Christmas Party – Prizes, Christmas feast, celebration of Christmas past and costuming, with a potluck meal and a speaker.
+Christmas Party – Christmas feast, celebration of Christmas past and costuming, with a potluck meal and a speaker.

-Monthly Newsletter – "The Border Star" for our members, monthly calendar items, border warfare articles, national Civil War articles, information about our members and friends.
+Newsletter – "The Border Star" for our members, monthly calendar items, border warfare articles, national Civil War articles, information about our members and friends.
 It is currently published bi-monthly.

 Anyone interested in Civil War history.
 Meetings open to members and non-members.
 COME ONE, COME ALL!